Farg0k/flutter_tv_media3/README.md

     *   Ensure the "Auto Frame Rate (AFR)" switch is **disabled**.
     *   An active option for manual rate selection will appear in the settings menu.
     *   Call `getRefreshRateInfo()` to get a list of available rates and provide the user with a choice.
     *   Call `setManualFrameRate(rate)` to set the selected rate.

 ## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.ails.le rates and provide the user with a choice.
+    *   Call `setManualFrameRate(rate)` to set the selected rate.

+## License